4.64 from 11 votes

 • Melt the chocolate and coconut oil together.
 You can use a double-boiler or microwave for this.
 For the microwave, add chocolate and coconut oil into a microwave safe bowl.
 Heat for 1 minute, stir and continue to heat in 30 second increments until chocolate is completely melted and smooth.

 • Dip each frozen banana half into the melted chocolate, coating as much of the banana as you’d like.
-Sprinkle with almonds or coconut to decorate.
+Sprinkle with toppings of choice to decorate.
 Do this quickly because chocolate hardens fast.

 • Place chocolate covered banana back on parchment lined baking sheet and continue this process until all the bananas are coated.
-Enjoy immediately.
-Store any leftover banana pops in the freezer for up to 1 month.
+Enjoy immediately or store in the freezer for later.

 Video